How To Write An A-Grade Literature Review:

 Naturally, you won’t always follow the plan to the letter, but without a detailed outline, you’re more than likely going to end up with a disjointed pile of waffle, and then you’re going to spend a far greater amount of time re-writing, hacking and patching.
 The adage, “measure twice, cut once” is very suitable here.

 In terms of structure, the first decision you’ll have to make is whether you’ll lay out your review thematically (into themes) or chronologically (by date/period).
-The right choice depends on your topic, research objectives and research questions, so I can’t provide advice on that in this article.
-You can chat with one of our Research Specialists if you’d like personalised advice on that.
+The right choice depends on your topic, research objectives and research questions, which we discuss in this article.

 Once that’s decided, you need to draw up an outline of your entire chapter in bullet point format.
 Try to get as detailed as possible, so that you know exactly what you’ll cover where, how each section will connect to the next, and how your entire argument will develop throughout the chapter.
 Also, at this stage, it’s a good idea to allocate rough word count limits for each section, so that you can identify word count problems before you’ve spent weeks or months writing!